aurorasmiles/WorldGuardDocs/source/config.rst

-    disable-grass-growth,FALSE,"Whether the growth of grass should be disabled." disable-mycelium-spread,FALSE,"Whether the spread of mycelium should be disabled." disable-vine-growth,FALSE,"Whether the growth of vines and kelp should be disabled." disable-crop-growth,FALSE,"Whether the growth of wheat, carrots, melons, etc should be disabled." disable-soil-dehydration,FALSE,"Whether the dehydration of soil should be disabled." disable-coral-block-fade,FALSE,"Whether coral should remain alive when not in water."
+    disable-grass-growth,FALSE,"Whether the growth of grass should be disabled." disable-mycelium-spread,FALSE,"Whether the spread of mycelium should be disabled." disable-vine-growth,FALSE,"Whether the growth of vines and kelp should be disabled." disable-rock-growth,FALSE,"Whether the growth of rocks such as dripstones should be disabled." disable-sculk-growth,FALSE,"Whether the growth of sculk should be disabled." disable-crop-growth,FALSE,"Whether the growth of wheat, carrots, melons, etc should be disabled." disable-soil-dehydration,FALSE,"Whether the dehydration of soil should be disabled." disable-coral-block-fade,FALSE,"Whether coral should remain alive when not in water."